SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-01-getting-started-with-unity-a-review.markdown

 ###### Chapter 2 “Creating a Maze with Built-in Objects”

-From here we start actually creating scenes and building a simple maze type game adding lighting to our environment and pulling together the basic physics system that is built into Unity3D.&nbsp; On top at that we also take a look at another of the included features of Unity3D, the water effect.
+From here we start actually creating scenes and building a simple maze type game adding lighting to our environment and pulling together the basic physics system that is built into Unity3D.
+On top at that we also take a look at another of the included features of Unity3D, the water effect.

 ###### Chapter 3 “Using Scripts to Interact with Objects”

-From here on in the book tackles some of the raw undercurrents of the Unity3D engine, scripting.&nbsp; It is important to know how these work in any game and how to make them work well, there are even some pointers on how to structure your script assets along Unity3D’s guidelines.&nbsp; You’ll create some JavaScript scripts that work with your created environment and shows you how to manipulate the game world to get your desired effect.
+From here on in the book tackles some of the raw undercurrents of the Unity3D engine, scripting.
+It is important to know how these work in any game and how to make them work well, there are even some pointers on how to structure your script assets along Unity3D’s guidelines.
+You’ll create some JavaScript scripts that work with your created environment and shows you how to manipulate the game world to get your desired effect.

 ###### Chapter 4 “Creating and Tracking Objects”